 Cats are very sensitive to changes in their routine, they’re creatures of habit and enjoy knowing what to expect.
 Whether this is what time they’ll be fed their lunch, to how often their litter tray is cleaned, they enjoy having a predictable life.
 Change can cause them stress and worry, which they tend to avoid.

 If you’ve had any significant changes to your routine, this could be affecting your kitty and they may be avoiding you because of it.
 Have you recently introduced a new pet to your home?
 Maybe you’ve just had a baby, or you’ve moved house.
 All these big and exciting events are factors that may be causing disruption to your cat's usual routine.

 Try to reassure your kitty and help them adjust to your new routine, offer them stability, and understand that they don’t take well to change.
 Always try to offer your cat a sense of comfort, such as a blanket or toy that they can have by their side during times of stress.

-A personalized blanket is a purrfect way to help them relax in their new environment if you’ve moved home.
+A personalised blanket is a purrfect way to help them relax in their new environment if you’ve moved home.
 Distracting your kitty with a cat toy is a great way to encourage them to be more active and keep them occupied during times of change.

 Another reason why your cat is suddenly avoiding you could be due to them feeling poorly.
-You may need to question whether your kitty has been displaying any other types of unusual behavior.
+You may need to question whether your kitty has been displaying any other types of unusual behaviour.
 Have they had a loss in appetite, or have you noticed they’ve been drinking more water?
 These could be early signs of an underlying illness.

 As cats get older, they can develop underlying illnesses which they can be very good at hiding.
 It’s always best to get your kitty checked so any health issues can be found early on and treated.

-Always Yappy to Help
+Yappy To Help

 If you have any questions relating to this article or need any support with your order, then please don’t hesitate to get in touch.
 Contact us at email@example.com for all customer service-related queries and we’ll be more than happy to help.